Best Of18 min read

 • Excellent price-to-feature ratio — seriously, do the math

-• Built-in messaging reduces Slack dependency
+• Built-in messaging cuts down Slack dependency

 • Strong proofing and approval tools